3lvia/gh-actions-docs/README.md

 See inputs above or [action.yml](action.yml) for all available environment variables when running using Docker or locally with Cabal.
 The environment variables use all-caps snake-case, e.g. `IGNORE_FILES` instead of `ignore-files`.

+# Development

+## Releasing a new version

+To release a new version, update the version tag in both [action.yml](action.yml) and [gh-actions-docs.cabal](gh-actions-docs.cabal).
+A new git tag and GitHub release should then be generated when pushing the changes to `trunk`.